tjoskar/angular2-labb/README.md

 ### Take a look at the code

 ```
-├── README.md                       // This file
 ├── e2e                             // Folder for e2e tests
-├── karma.conf.js                   // Configuration for karma
-├── package.json
-├── protractor.conf.js              // Configuration for protractor
+├── public                          // Dev server will serve from this folder
 ├── src                             // All application code goes here
-│   ├── app.component.ts            // The one component that rules them all
-│   ├── base-template.html          // A base template which will be used on all pages
-│   ├── boot.ts                     // Boot file that starts the application
 │   ├── directive                   // Folder for shared directives
 │   ├── hello-world                 // Hello word component, start here!
-│   ├── index.html
 │   ├── lib                         // Folder for shared services
-│   │   ├── contracts               // Contracts of how tv maze API objects look likes
+│   │   ├── contracts               // Contracts for tv maze API
 │   │   │   ├── episode.ts
 │   │   │   └── show.ts
 │   │   ├── providers.ts